 VIDEO: Driver charged with DWI after crashing into psychic's office Monday

-Photos show a pick-up truck halfway inside the Psychic Room at the intersection of College Drive and Corporate late Monday afternoon.
-Authorities said no one was seriously hurt.
+A truck crashed through the front of The Psychic Room Monday afternoon, which is located at the intersection of College Drive and Corporate.

-Police say the driver, 42-year-old Derek Lacombe, was arrested on charges of DWI and reckless operation.
+From Corporate Boulevard, the driver, 42-year-old Derek Lacombe, crossed College Drive and did not stop until colliding with the building.
+Lacombe was later arrested on DWI and reckless operation charges.

+Authorities say no one was hurt in the crash, but two people were inside of the home and business when the vehicle slammed into it.

+Those inside included the psychic and her grandson, who both initially thought the loud crash was an explosion.

 Baton Rouge police are investigating the incident.